Nor-vaC

 WHAT DOES THE STUDY INVOLVE?

-The participants in the study take a blood test before and after each vaccine dose against COVID-19.
-Some of the participants take extended blood tests for particularly thorough mapping of how well the immune system has reacted to the vaccine.
-During the first part of the study period, blood tests were taken to antibody measurements.
-Now only samples are taken from a few participants, and these samples are taken for such extended analyzes of the immune response.
-The study plans to follow the vaccine response of the participants for up to 5 years.
+Participants in the study will have a blood sample taken before and after each dose of the Covid-19 vaccine.
+Some of the participants will have extended blood tests to assess how well their immune system has responded to the vaccine.
+During the first part of the study period, blood samples were taken for antibody measurements.
+Now, only a small number of participants will be tested, and these samples will be taken with such extended analyses of the immune response in mind.
+The study plans to monitor the vaccine response in participants for up to 5 years.

-Vaccines are placed locally in the district/municipality where the patient lives.
+Vaccines are administered locally in the district/municipality where the patient lives.